junsu10291/CS1951ABlog/index.md

 With additional measures likes stop words, cross-validation, tweaking of other parameters / classfiers, we hope to bring the accuracy rate of review predicting rating close to 0.9.

 ### Next Steps
+Here are the things we want to tackle/query/ponder next.
+- k-means clustering for location
+- k-means clustering for users
+- k-means clustering for review text
+- what happens if we just cluster users?
+- extract latent features
+- k-means clustering of restaurants based on multiple features
+- build a recommender system (recommendation based on text, based on similar restaurants…)

 We are also trying to look into whether attributes, categories, and reviews can track ups and downs of a store, and ultimately predict whether it will close or grow bigger in the future.
+Here's a glimpse of our initial try.